The Catweazle Club

 An intense and often otherworldly atmosphere soon developed, and still more people came to gather round the flame, responding to that integral part of themselves which had hitherto remained malnourished by the bigger, better, faster world that seemed to be sinking its teeth into every aspect of modern life in the middle of the nineteen nineties.

-This was also the time of the Newbury Bypass, when Catweazle became something of a hub and telegraph post for the various campaigns and protests, with news of planned actions and who had been nicked/released/evicted from the trees.
-It was a time when many previously unconnected groups swirling around Oxford began to connect up, circles upon circles upon circles overlapping.
+This was also the time of the Newbury Bypass road protest movement, when Catweazle became something of a hub and telegraph post for the various campaigns and actions, with news of planned mischief and who had been nicked/released/evicted from the trees.
+It was a time when many previously unconnected groups swirling around Oxford began to connect up, circles upon circles upon circles conjoining.
+It was the end of the analogue era, and a wonderful time to be alive.

-When the walls of Jericho could no longer contain the multitude, the whole circus moved to Northgate Hall in St. Michael’s Street, where we spent seven fantastic years before finally crossing Magdalen Bridge and over onto the East Side, where we took up residence for the following 15 years at East Oxford Community Centre.
+When the walls of Jericho could no longer contain the multitude, the whole circus upped sticks and moved to Northgate Hall in St. Michael’s Street, where we spent seven fantastic years before finally crossing Magdalen Bridge and over onto the East Side of Town, where we took up residence for the following 15 years at the old East Oxford Community Centre.

 Here are just a few of the things other people say about The Catweazle Club: